 COMPLETE LOGISTICAL SUPPORT AND PROGRAMME DEVELOPMENT

-Safari Odyssey hosts a series of southern Africa-based cultural research and field schools programmes oriented both toward academic institutions as well as cultural organizations.
-Proposed routes are mostly multi-destinational and follow the thread of authentic paleo-anthropological & archaeological resources throughout.
-The majority of the cultural sites include rock-art and stone & iron age sites.
+Safari Odyssey hosts a series of southern Africa-based palaeo-archaeological research and field schools programmes oriented both toward academic institutions and similar organizations.
+Proposed routes are mostly multi-destinational and may include palaeo, archaeological, rock art and / or deep time sites.

 Safari Odyssey offers an fully-inclusive logistical package including the planning, implementation and management of the field school.
 This encompasses the identification of routes and sites, permits and access, all travel related requirements ie. flights, transport, driver & guide, accommodation, catering and ground support.
 From an academic content point-of-view, we are able to assist in proposing the content and professionally trained or employed field specialists and scientists to present and lead the field-school should the interested party not have their own academic content and specialist available to present to, and accompany, the study group.

-Based on the same “academic” programmes, but including a slightly altered – more recreational – approach to the routes and content together with added tourist attractions and activities, we also host fully-inclusive special interest cultural travel programmes.
-The ultimate offering to the traveller is a combination of the finest that southern Africa has to offer while keeping the focus Authentically African and cultural.
-Read more about our Cultural Tours & Safaris
+Based on the same “academic” programmes, but including a slightly altered – more recreational – approach to the routes and content together with added tourist attractions and activities, we also host fully-inclusive special interest palaeo-archaeological travel programmes.
+The ultimate offering to the traveller is a combination of the finest that southern Africa has to offer while keeping the focus Authentically African.
+Read more about our Palaeo Tours & Safaris

 NOTES ON ACADEMIC ACCREDITATION